CodeReclaimers/neat-python/docs/_build/html/_sources/module_summaries.rst.txt

     Abstract class defining the reporter interface expected by ReporterSet.
 Inheriting from it will provide a set of ``dummy`` methods to be overridden as desired, as follows:

+    .. index:: generation

     .. py:method:: start_generation(generation)

       Called via :py:class:`ReporterSet` (by :py:meth:`population.Population.run`) at the start of each generation, prior to the invocation of the fitness function.

-      :param int generation: The generation number.
+      :param int generation: The :term:`generation` number.

     .. index:: key

     .. py:method:: end_generation(config, population, species)

-      Called via :py:class:`ReporterSet` (by :py:meth:`population.Population.run`) at the end of each generation, after reproduction and speciation.
+      Called via :py:class:`ReporterSet` (by :py:meth:`population.Population.run`) at the end of each :term:`generation`, after reproduction and speciation.

       :param object config: :py:class:`Config <config.Config>` configuration object.
       :param population: Current population, as a dict of unique genome :term:`ID/key <key>` vs genome.
       :type population: dict(int, object)
       :param object species: Current species set object, such as a :py:class:`DefaultSpeciesSet <species.DefaultSpeciesSet>`.

+    .. index:: fitness function

     .. py:method:: post_evaluate(config, population, species, best_genome)